 - Always check the dress code

-- Opt for lighter colours for daytime weddings and darker hues for evening events
+- Opt for lighter colors for daytime weddings and darker hues for evening events

 - Most dress codes, other than smart casual, will call for a suit